Guardian Portal

 • RSVP through the in-game calendar

-• Communicate absences, delays, or changes as early as possible
+• Communicate absences, delays, or changes as early as you can

 • Respect raid leadership and raid structure